ahmadalli/public-notes/docs/0030-netherlands/050-healthcare.md

 - Get your GP as involved as possible.
 If something doesn't feel right for a while, call your GP and ask them to help you.
 Even if they just prescribe Paracetamol for you, it'll be part of your medical record and would help you in the future.
 - Let them know your previous medical history.
 This would help them to make a better decision in case you need medical help.
 - Be as clear as possible about your symptoms and prepare enough details about your situation before calling your GP or the After Hours GP.
 This would help them to assess your situation better.
+- If the issue persists, ask for a referral to a specialist.
+If your GP doesn't want to refer you to a specialist, you can change your GP.
+- Sometimes you need to be persistent and follow up on your situation to get the help that you need.

 [Independer]: https://www.independer.nl/
 [amsterdamcentralpharmacy]: https://www.amsterdamcentralpharmacy.nl/